jschmidt92/sog-framework/SOGFramework/core/defuse/README.md

 Arguments:
   0: OBJECT - The IED object
   1: STRING - The ID of the task
-  2: NUMBER - The Countdown Timer
+  2: SCALAR - The Countdown Timer

 Example:
   [this, "task_name", 30] spawn SOG_defuse_fnc_makeIED